-Hysterectomy may be recommended to treat various conditions including: heavy or abnormal uterine bleeding; fibroids (non-cancerous growths or tumours) in the uterus; endometriosis; pelvic inflammatory disease; prolapse (when organs normally in the pelvis slip out of place); cancer of the uterus, cervix, or ovaries.
+Hysterectomy may be used to treat various conditions including: heavy or abnormal menstrual bleeding (periods); fibroids (non-cancerous growths or tumours) in the uterus; endometriosis; pelvic inflammatory disease; prolapse (when organs normally in the pelvis slip out of place); cancer of the uterus, cervix, or ovaries.

 Prior to surgery several diagnostic and investigative procedures may be conducted.
 These will assist with deciding the type of hysterectomy required and the surgical method to be used.
 Investigations may include:

-- Blood tests (eg: to check for anaemia or iron deficiency)
+- Blood tests (to check for anaemia or iron deficiency)

 - Urine tests